markovesovic/undergraduate-thesis/README.md

 - Source files written in C++
 - Transformed in python module via [pybind11](https://pypi.org/project/pybind11/) bindings
 - Slower conversion from C++ to python numpy arrays

+## Visualization

+- Visualization done in python with matplotlib
+- Using generated data matrices (as numpy arrays)